strategineer/personal-website/content/blog/2025-01-23/index.md

 The Shadowdark RPG rules go out of their way to give GMs, who've never run an OSR game like this before, guidance on how to do exactly this.

-Shadowdark's masterstroke is that 10 minutes of real-time represents 10 minutes of game-time (unless of course you've explicitly chosen to fast-forward through something).

-And, every so often depending on how dangerous the area the PCs are in, you'll roll a d6 to check for a random encounter.
+Shadowdark's masterstroke is that 10 minutes of real-time represents 10 minutes of game-time.
+And, depending on how dangerous the area the PCs are in, every so often you'll roll a d6 to check for a random encounter.
 On a 1, the PCs encounter something or someone.

 This makes it clear for everyone at the table that spending real-time discussing what to do next or spending game-time searching under every tile in a room for traps brings the risk of a random encounter with it.

-So, players are encouraged by the system to just **do** something which tends to be more fun and keeps the game from becoming a slog.
+The system encourages players to just **do** something which tends to be more fun and keeps the game from becoming a slog.

 While experienced GMs can solve these problems intuitively, Shadowdark RPG provides explicit guidance, which is incredibly helpful for new GMs.
 This ethos makes Shadowdark RPG stand out among its OSR peers.